poppy-project/poppy-docs/poppy-creature/doc/introduction.md

 -   the installation files (setup.py, MANIFEST, LICENCE)
 -   a folder named poppy\_yourcreaturename containing your actual code

-At the end, don't forget to give it to the community!
+At the end, don't forget to share it to the community!
 Most interesting creatures will be added to this documentation!

 # Installing